Walnussbaer/PatientPathwayPrototype/README.md

 # PatientPathwayPrototype

-A patient pathway prototype system showcasing the use of the web speech API.
+A patient pathway prototype system showcasing the use of the Web Speech API.

 This project is part of my thesis.

+It also showcases how an Angular service using Observables can be used to use the Web Speech API.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.